umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/content-picker.md

 The code required to create a custom query step is like in the below example.

 You can inject dependencies into the constructor.
-Some interesting dependencies could be custom repositories, or the `IVariationContextAccessor`, if you want to use the current culture.
+Some interesting dependencies could be custom repositories or the `IVariationContextAccessor`, if you want to use the current culture.

 The `ExecuteAsync` method gets a collection of content keys from the last executed query step or the origin.
 It has to return a new collection of content keys.